Telegram-Mini-Apps/telegram-apps/apps/docs/platform/init-data.md

 2. Sort the computed array in the alphabetical order.
 3. Create HMAC-SHA256 using key `WebAppData` and apply it to the Telegram Bot token, that is bound to your Mini App.
-4. Create HMAC-SHA256 using the result of the 3-rd step as a key.
+4. Create HMAC-SHA256 using the result of the previous step as a key.
 Apply it to the pairs array joined with linebreak (`\n`) received in the 2-nd step and present the result as hex symbols sequence.
 5. Compare the `hash` value received in the 1-st step with the result of the 4-th step.